 - The new generation of French BGC-Argo floats (referred to as "BGC-ECO" Argo) will add unique imagery and active acoustics capabilities.
-These floats will allow the exploration of the mesopelagic zone (100-1000 m)including its biological/fishering dimension (it is believed that the protein resources of this zone are underestimated by at least an order of magnitude) assuming the it is the main site of the remineralization of CO2, and therefore it is decisive for CO2 sequestration. - The new generation of French Deep-Argo floats (the Deep-Arvor "6000") will target 6000 m depth (the floats developed and successfully tested in the NAOS Equipex are designed to target 4000 m depth).
-It will offer a high capacity for carrying additional sensors (oxygen in particular), allowing the Deep-Arvor "6000" to be positioned as the first Deep + BGC mixed float.
-These floats will help estimate the role of the deep ocean on the planet's energy balance, sea level rise, deoxygenation, and acidification in key regions (Atlantic, Southern Ocean).
+These floats will allow the exploration of the mesopelagic zone (100-1000 m)including its biological/fishering dimension (it is believed that the protein resources of this zone are underestimated by at least an order of magnitude) assuming the it is the main site of the remineralization of CO2, and therefore it is decisive for CO2 sequestration. - The new generation of French Deep-Argo float targets 6000 m depth. .
+It will offer a high capacity for carrying additional sensors (oxygen in particular), allowing this floatto be positioned as the first Deep + BGC mixed float.
+They will help estimate the role of the deep ocean on the planet's energy balance, sea level rise, deoxygenation, and acidification in key regions (Atlantic, Southern Ocean).
 Their deployment will be combined with Deep-Argo 4000 floats to best resolve geographic structures and seasonal to interannual variations in heat and freshwater content, steric height and circulation at the basin scale within deep (> 2000 dbar) and abyssal (> 4000 dbar) oceanic layers.